 Ronna McDaniel, chair of the Republican National Committee, told the panel in a deposition that Trump called her to discuss plans for an "alternate" slate of electors who would claim Trump actually won.

-Former Department of Justice officials testified about Trump's pressure on them to find instances of fraud and encourage states to send different "fake" electors.
+Former Justice Department officials testified about Trump's pressure on them to find evidence of fraud and to encourage states to send different, "fake" electors.
 Richard Donoghue, the acting deputy attorney general at the time, said Trump asked the agency to seize voting machines among other requests.

 The situation came to a head in a Jan.
 3, 2021, meeting when Trump asked what he had to lose if he appointed Clark.
 White House counsel Cipollone, it was said, stepped in to describe appointing Clark as a "murder-suicide pact."

 Local election officials testified about the impact of Trump's campaign to overturn election results.
 One Republican official from Arizona teared up as he described the pressure placed on him to break his oath to the Constitution, and a mother-daughter duo described how being the target of a Trump tweet upended their lives and careers.

 Trump 'summoned the mob' to Washington, the committee says

 The panel highlighted a Twitter post sent by Trump at nearly 2 a.m. on Dec.
 19, 2020, to his millions of followers they say was a call to action.
 The social media post happened hours after the chaotic meeting in the Oval Office between Trump officials and outside advisers like Powell who wanted to overturn the election.

 "Big protest in D.C. on January 6th.
 Be there, will be wild!"
 Trump's tweet read.